 Exposes a map of the custom numeric format specifiers to their character representation as well as the inverse relation.

-A custom numeric exponent format string takes the form Esxxx
+A custom numeric exponent format string takes the form Esxxx, where:

 Exposes a map of the standard numeric format specifiers to their alphabetic character representation as well as the inverse relation.

-A standard numeric format string takes the form Axx
+A standard numeric format string takes the form Axx, where:

 Note that the precision specifier controls the number of digits in the string representation of a number.
 It does not round the number itself.